 When it comes to inspiration, Takaki is deeply inspired by Nina Kraviz, a Russian DJ, producer and singer.
 Richie Hawtin, a Canadian electronic musician and DJ, is another source of Takaki’s inspiration and motivation to work more on mixing music and improving his way of playing his sets.
 It is worth mentioning that currently, the 30-year-old Takaki also often performs with Japan’s top visual team TANGRAM – a team who is in charge of the 2020 Tokyo Olympics’ visuals – and they “do projection mapping to Takaki’s aggressive body movement while he DJs.”

 DJ Takaki is keeping himself busy with gigs around London before flying back to Japan to shoot a promotional video and probably perform at a few of Japan’s most popular clubs.
 He will be releasing a new album soon where he – for the first time – will show his skills as a beat maker.

 Chatting to DJ Takaki was great fun!
-He is a charming and a very humble man.
-He has promised that he will be back in London in no time as he would love to spend more time in getting to know London’s music scene better.
+He is a charming and very humble man.
+He has promised that he will be back in London in no time as he would love to spend more time getting to know London’s music scene better.

 Written and interviewed by Maggie Gogler